DanielMartensson/OpenSourceLogger-Web/ReadMe.md

 If you don't know your LAN address, you can type in this command in linux `ifconfig` in the terminal

-5. Create a Gmail account
+5. Create a Outlook account

-Create a Gmail account and go to `https://myaccount.google.com/security` and enable so you can login from `less secure apps`.
+Create a Outlook account and make sure you have enabled so you can login from third parts software, e.g Java Mail.
-Because `OpenSourceLogger` uses `Java Mail` to logg into Gmail.
+Because `OpenSourceLogger` uses `Java Mail` to login into Outlook.
 This feature exist because if `OpenSourceLogger` is on the fly over a night and something happens, then it will stop everything and send a message back to you.

 6. Download `OpenSourceLogger`